hsharriman/ender/README.md

 ## TODO

-- Render mini-constructions alongside steps (fix SVG scaling to fit)
+- [ ] Update page layout
+- [x] Step-by-step interaction instead of grid
-- Dynamically updating the styling of objects based on interaction
+- [ ] Dynamically updating the styling of objects based on interaction
-- Interaction between text of proof and visualization
+- [ ] Interaction between text of proof and visualization
+- [ ] Render mini-constructions alongside steps (fix SVG scaling to fit)
+- [ ] Draggability? or button to "resample layout" (discrete options)
-- Improve the proof class structure / cleanup
+- [ ] Improve the proof class structure / cleanup

 ## TODO for future proofs